5 Best Georgetown Tours in Washington DC

 The Georgetown neighborhood in Washington D.C. is known for being the historic core of the U.S. capital.
 During a tour of approximately 2 hours and for an approximate price of 63 €, you will learn about the past and present of Georgetown.
 You will pass by the main attractions while your guide tells you all the historical details.

 You will also pass by the Chesapeake and Ohio Canal, which linked the cities of Washington D. C. and Cumberland, Maryland, in the United States.
-At one time it was used to transport coal from the Allegheny Mountains.
-It is currently a national park.
+It was once used to transport coal from the Allegheny Mountains and is now a national park.
+It is now a national park.

-Other stops on this tour are the Tudor Place Mansion which was home to Thomas Peter and his wife; and Martin's Tavern, a site that many American presidents have visited.
+Other stops on this tour are the Tudor Place Mansion, once home to Thomas Peter and his wife, and Martin's Tavern, a site that many American presidents have visited.
 The tour ends at Georgetown University.
-For each of the stops you will have approximately 20 minutes to hear the history of the site and take pictures.
+For each of the stops you will have approximately 20 minutes to hear the history of the site and take photographs.

-The pace of the tour is set by the group you are traveling with, but normally the guide will try to keep the tour on schedule.
+The pace of the tour is set by the group you are traveling with, but usually the guide will try to keep the tour on schedule.

 Details of interest